amodh-2002/gitops-example-158/README.md

 Next is setting up public repo and public image

-Now in 1-example is where we deploy using argocd and give reference to application Once you have the application.yaml file run the kubectl command kubectl apply -f 1-example/application.yaml
+Now in 1-example is where we deploy using argocd and give reference to application Once you have the application.yaml file run the kubectl command' Before applying we need to have the docker images and login setup: docker login -u <username> -p <password> or docker login -u <username> and enter And next is pulling the necessary image and tagging for testing purpose for that go through the public or private repo

+kubectl apply -f 1-example/application.yaml

 You need to apply maunally in argocd application